 - SEMrush and Ahrefs for analyzing search competitors and backlinks

-- Amazon reviews, Trustpilot, or nichespecific review sites for honest customer feedback
+- Amazon reviews, Trustpilot, or niche-specific review sites for honest customer feedback

 - “Best of” blog posts in your market space